Skpow1234/PruebaDalogTodoApp/README.md

 ### Enterprise Readiness

 - **Scalability**: The application can be deployed using Docker and Kubernetes for scalability.
 It uses SQL Server for data storage.
-- **Security**: Authentication and authorization are implemented using JWT tokens.
-HTTPS is enforced for secure communication.
 - **Maintainability**: The application follows SOLID principles and clean architecture.
 Dependency injection is used for better testability and maintainability.
 - **Reliability**: Logging and monitoring are implemented using Serilog and Application Insights.
 Retry policies and circuit breakers are used with Polly.
-- **Testing**: Unit tests and integration tests are written using xUnit to ensure the application works as expected.

 ## Instructions for Running and Testing